tdammers/sprinkles/README.md

     - When used as a dictionary, two keys are exposed: `meta`, which gives access to meta properties defined in the input document, and `body`, which points at the input document contents.
+- Textile (`application/x-textile`, `text/x-textile`): parsed as Textile using
+  Pandoc.
+The resulting value behaves like Markdown.
+- ReStructuredText (`application/x-rst`, `text/x-rst`): parsed as RST using
+  Pandoc.
+The resulting value behaves like Markdown.
+- HTML (`application/html`, `text/html`): parsed as HTML using Pandoc.
+This means that while basic semantic formatting (`<p>`, `<h1>`, `<b>`, `<em>`, ...) is preserved, most HTML-specific features (class names, IDs, script tags, ...) will be stripped out.
+Note that no attempt is made to translate relative URLs referenced in the HTML, so such links are likely to not work.
+- DOCX (`application/vnd.openxmlformats-officedocument.wordprocessingml.document`):
+  OpenXML-style Word documents.
+Support is rudimentary: text content is preserved without problems, but most formatting will be stripped out.
 - Any other content type will not be parsed, but can be served as-is using the `static` directive.
 Using such data in templates or trying to serve them as JSON will produce empty values / `null`.